How do I get a bridging loan?

 To protect you, the potential borrower, the regulations relating to residential properties require that you must have specialist advice before taking out finance that’s secured against a property that is (or has been) your family home, or is going to be your family home.

-So that that’s where a qualified mortgage broker, or mortgage advisor, comes in.
+So that’s where a qualified bridging broker, comes in.
 Independent brokers like Clifton Private Finance can look at all the finance options available to you across the market.

 Finding the right lender for your situation

 Individually, the specialist lenders aren’t able to advise you whether they’re offering you the best deal you could get.
 So for residential borrowing they can only be approached via a broker.